 - Healthier employees: Preventive care used first reduces chronic disease progression

-- Lower premiums: Fewer claims and reduced waste lead to predictable, lower costs
+- Lower premiums: Fewer claims and less waste lead to predictable, lower costs

 - Higher retention: Employees feel valued when their health builds wealth